jfernandz/gvtxto-parser/README.md

 ## Dependencies
-Further than `python`, you will need to install a few extra modules available in `pip`:
+Further than `python`, you will need to install a few extra modules available through `pip`:

 - `click` to handle/parse command line arguments.
 - `regex` to parse data using regular expresions.

-You can install this packages performing the following commands
+You will be able to install this packages performing the following commands

 ##### Upgrade `pip`
 ```